 Under Moonraker 5, the time on Bond's watch leaps from 10:08:21 to 10:08:42 in a matter of seconds.
 This is because the latter time is actually a still mock-up of the display, printed onto the prop Seiko for narrative purposes.

-When Goodhead asks Bond about the lethal bacteria satellites on board the space station, he says not to worry as they will be destroyed when the space station breaks up.
+When Goodhead asks Bond about the lethal toxin-carrying satellites on board the space station, he says not to worry as they will be destroyed when the space station breaks up.
 At that point, however, with zero knowledge of the station's design, Bond has no reason to expect this whatsoever.
 The first explosion and failure of the superstructure indeed happens a split second AFTER Bond's reply.

 When Bond is 'pulled' into the water by the snake, it cuts very rapidly between several shots.
 In some of the shots, it appears the snake is not struggling with Bond at all, and he can leave the water freely at any time.
 In other shots, the snake appears to be dead before Bond actually kills it.